KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Actions-Article.md

 You can create a custom action handler to customize certain actions, and to handle actions that don't have default actions, like ``KeyboardAction/image``.

-You can implement ``KeyboardActionHandler`` from scratch, or inherit and customize ``StandardKeyboardActionHandler``.

-For instance, here's a custom handler that inherits ``StandardKeyboardActionHandler`` and prints when space is pressed:
+You can implement ``KeyboardActionHandler`` from scratch, or inherit and customize the ``KeyboardAction/StandardHandler``.
+For instance, here's a custom action handler that inherits ``KeyboardAction/StandardHandler`` and prints when space is pressed:

 ```swift
 class CustomActionHandler: StandardActionHandler {